marcantondahmen/automad-bulma/README.md

 Since the theme is fully based on the Bulma framework, it is possible to use a customized version of Bulma.
 You can use the `bulmaCss` variable to provide an alternative URL for the `.css` file.
 A custom `.css` file can simply be uploaded in the shared data section of the dashboard.
 You can find more information about customizing Bulma [here](https://bulma.io/documentation/customize/).

+### Google Analytics and Other Custom Header or Footer Items

+Sometimes it is required to add custom Javascript or CSS to one or more pages.
+This could be for example the case if you would want to add a Google Analytics tracking snippet to your site.
+Therefore this theme provides two variables for that purpose.
+The `itemsHeader` variable lets you add all kind of header items right before the closing `</head>` tag.
+To add any HTML or JS right before the closing `</body>` tag you can use the `itemsFooter` variable.

 ### Styling Hero Content

 You can add text or HTML markup to a hero banner using the `textHero` variable.
 Hero banner content can be styled using Bulma elements and modifiers.
 Take a look at the [docs](https://bulma.io/documentation/modifiers/) to find out more about working with Bulma.